ChenS1313/Global-Electronics-Retail-Churn-Analysis/README.md

 ### Key Questions Addressed:
 * **Who is leaving?** Which customer demographics, regions, or segments carry the highest risk of churn?
 * **What triggers churn?** What behavioral patterns (Recency, Frequency, Monetary) indicate an imminent drop-off?
-* **How can we intervene?** What proactive steps can marketing and product teams take to retain customers before they officially churn?
+* **How can we intervene?** Based on historical churn patterns, what proactive steps can marketing and product teams take to retain customers before they officially churn?

 > **Note:** The dataset is lacking important customer touchpoints such as complaints, product returns, and web/app session history, so this analysis uses only the available relevant data.